Michael Morrison (footballer)

-Michael Brian Morrison (born 3 March 1988) is an English professional footballer who plays as a centre back for and captains club Cambridge United.
+Michael Brian Morrison (born 3 March 1988) is a English former professional footballer who played as a centre back.
+He is currently a first-team coach at club AFC Wimbledon.

 Morrison began his senior career in the Conference National with Cambridge United.
 After three years as a first-team player, he moved on to Leicester City, contributing to their promotion to the Championship in 2009.
 He spent the second half of the 2010–11 season with Sheffield Wednesday of League One before moving to another League One club, Charlton Athletic.
 He helped Charlton gain promotion to the Championship in his first season, was appointed vice-captain, and played regularly until 2014, when he joined another Championship club, Birmingham City, initially on loan.

 While a Cambridge United player, he represented England at semi-professional level.

-Career
+Club career

 Cambridge United

 Morrison was born in Bury St Edmunds, Suffolk.
 He grew up in nearby Haverhill, and attended Castle Manor School.
 He started his football career with Cambridge United, where he came through their youth academy and at the age of 15 became the youngest player to ever feature for their reserve side.
 He made his debut for Cambridge United in October 2005 against Halifax Town when he was aged 17, and was voted young player of the year for three years in row between 2006 and 2008.
 He appeared for England C – the team that represents England at semi-professional level – against Finland in November 2007 and against Wales in May 2008 when England retained the Four Nations Tournament title.